Francis J. Gavin

 Gavin was the Managing Editor for the International Security Studies Forum (2015 – 2018), serves on the Board of Editors for Journal of Security Studies and Security Studies, is a Contributing Editor to War on the Rocks, and is the founding Chair of the Board of Editors for the Texas National Security Journal.

-Gavin’s books include Gold, Dollars, and Power: The Politics of International Monetary Relations, 1958 – 1971 (University of North Carolina Press); Nuclear Statecraft: History and Strategy in America’s Atomic Age (Cornell University Press), Nuclear Weapons and American Grand Strategy (Brookings Institution Press), which was named a 2020 Choice Outstanding Academic Title, and The Taming of Scarcity and the Problems of Plenty: Rethinking International Relations and American Grand Strategy in a New Era (Routledge).
-His book, Thinking Historically: A Guide to Statecraft and Strategy is forthcoming.
+Gavin’s writings include Gold, Dollars, and Power: The Politics of International Monetary Relations; 1958-1971, Nuclear Statecraft: History and Strategy in America’s Atomic Age; and Nuclear Weapons and American Grand Strategy (Brookings Institution Press), which was named a 2020 Choice Outstanding Academic Title.
+His IISS-Adelphi book, The Taming of Scarcity and the Problems of Plenty: Rethinking International Relations and American Grand Strategy in a New Era was published in 2024.
+Thinking Historically – A Guide to Statecraft and Strategy, will be published by Yale University Press, 2025.

 Expertise